 Potential Recovery Options Following a Vicious Dog Assault

-A person who suffers Glastonbury dog bite injuries may be eligible for various recovery options.
+A person who suffers Glastonbury dog bite wounds may be eligible for various recovery options.
 The law is clear that any medical treatment, any antibiotics, hospital stays, surgeries, or plastic surgery as a result of the dog is typically going to be covered.
 Furthermore, medical bills may not be the only damages recovered.
 A person may also file for pain and suffering.
-This type of damage largely is applied when dog bites happen to children, as it could be severely traumatizing.
+This type of damage is largely applied when dog bites happen to children, as it could be severely traumatizing.

 Contact a Qualified Attorney About Dog Bite Injuries in Glastonbury